 If you have bad credit, a credit card can help you rebuild your score.
 But to even get a credit card, you need a good credit score.
 So how are you supposed to repair your credit score if you can’t get a credit card in the first place?
 Seems a little unfair, right?

-Well, fortunately, there is a way to build a poor credit score with a credit card.
+There are indeed ways to build credit without a credit card.
+However, fortunately, there is a way to build a poor credit score with a credit card, and it’s typically pretty straightforward.
 It’s called a secured credit card.
 These cards are easy to get approved for, making them a potential second chance for Canadians who want to remedy their past.

 What exactly is a secured credit card, how does it work, and should you take one out?
 Let’s take a closer look and see.